 3) Encourage him to accept your support

-You may even find that a dismissive avoidant ex pulls away because he feels he needs your support; but doesn’t want to ask for it or knows how to ask for it.
+You may even find that an avoidant ex pulls away because they feel that they need your support but don’t want to ask for it or know how to ask for it.
 It feels safer for them to pull away and not feel like they need your support than ask you for it.

 When he opens up about something he’d like to change or do, don’t jump in to give advice or a lecture about attachment styles.
 Tell him you are there to support him in whatever he wants to do and will support him in any way he needs you to.
 But that at the end of the day, it is his journey and he and only he controls it.